 Florida Gateway College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
-Students may obtain further assistance and information by calling Terry Auger, coordinator of disability services, at (386) 754-4215.
-The Disability Services Office is located in Building 017, Room 021, 149 SE College Place, Lake City, FL 32025.
+Students may obtain further assistance and information by calling Accessibility Services at (386) 754-4393.
+The Office of Accessibility Services is located in Building 014, Room 102, 149 SE College Place, Lake City, FL 32025.